Meadowcroft Care Home, Sutton-in-Ashfield

 Welcome to Meadowcroft

-At Meadowcroft we build our care plans around an individual, supporting, nurturing and encouraging them to live happy, fulfilled lives.
+At Meadowcroft nursing home in Sutton-in-Ashfield, we provide specialist care for adults living with neuro-disabilities, mental ill-health and dementia.
+We team our care plans with individuals, supporting, nurturing and encouraging them to live happy, fulfilled lives.

 Service users at Meadowcroft live in one of two units, Connell and Acorn.
 Each ten bedded unit has a dining room, lounge and an adapted sensory bathroom.
 Bedrooms are decorated to suit personal tastes and every room has an accessible ensuite wet room, and TV point.